RIP, Lt. Col. John Mosley

 Mosley was astounded when he wasn't drafted after graduation.

-peers were given their degrees early so
+peers were given their

-they could go in," Mosley.
+degrees early so they could go in," Mosley.
 "I

-degree, and my process was sitting and waiting.
+got my degree, and my process was sitting and waiting.
 September

 came along, and nothing.
 I thought for sure I would be going down to